 Regular observations and inspections are key to monitoring the health of your colonies.
 Know the signs of healthy brood and bee behaviour across the seasons, be on the lookout for anything unusual.
 Carry out systematic inspections of every colony, checking colony activity, hive component condition and security, amount of bees in the hive, inspect and examine the brood nest, replace old or blackened comb with new foundation by closing the gap and placing new foundation at the end.
 Inspect the floor debris or removable inspection board for signs of pests and abnormalities.

 Checking the brood nest.
 A queen right colony will have a good distribution of eggs and healthy brood at all stages across a few frames.
 Start at one end and carefully remove and inspect each frame in turn, returning each carefully to its original position.
 Be on the lookout for the queen, know where she is in the hive to avoid accidental crushing.
 Check brood pattern and brood condition, nest structure, sufficiency of stored pollen and honey available in the nest, and available space for colony expansion (lack of space early in the season is likely to instigate swarming behaviour).
 Check for abnormal brood signs such as unusual laying pattern, perforated cappings, dead brood, unusual smells, cells with multiple eggs.
 Always record your findings, and don't delay in taking action.
-‘BeeBase’ has a very convenient online recording system for this.
+More on inspections here.